German minority in Denmark: History

 The North Schleswig Germans are currently represented in the municipal councils of Aabenraa, Tønder, and Sønderborg.
 Bund Deutscher Nordschleswiger estimates the current number of North Schleswig Germans to be around 15,000, i.e. around 6% of the North Schleswig population of c.
 250,000.
 This is a far smaller group than the 50,000 Danes who live in Southern Schleswig, where, for instance, Flensborg Avis, a newspaper in Danish, is printed every day.

+Politics

+Schleswig Party is a political party that represents the German minority interests in Denmark.